Eldarrin/deepsea/README.md

 # deepsea

+## take note :) : This is an experimental project, so many things do not work!

 ## README

 This is a simple (at the moment) project to recreate an Open Source Insurance application based on Vertx and Openshift.
 A long way to go yet :)